Tigerman55/Formidable/doc/src/mappings.md

     not submit a time zone, so it is important to pass a time zone to the factory in which the datetime should be interpreted, if not UTC, and set `$localTime` to `true`.

+> [!NOTE]
-!!!note "Optional dependencies for constraints"
+> Optional dependencies for constraints
+>

-    Some constraints require additional PHP extensions or other libraries to function.
-For instance, the string length constraints require `ext-iconv` extension to check the actual character length, while the number range constraints require the `litipk/php-bignumbers` library.
+>    Some constraints require additional PHP extensions or other libraries to function.
+For instance, the string length
+>    constraints require `ext-iconv` extension to check the actual character length, while the number range constraints
+>    require the `litipk/php-bignumbers` library.